1125.00P Financial Need Review Procedure

 - The actual cost for tuition may be paid for skills training at BOCES and up to two years duration may be allowed for BOCES programs that operate on half-day sessions or for trainees whose disabilities require part-time attendance.

-In order to provide cost effective skills training, all program costs must be documented in the Individual Plan for Employment (IPE).
-Any costs in excess of the $7,000 funding limit are subject to consideration of the individual’s financial resources.
+In order to provide cost effective skills training, all program costs must be documented in the Individualized Plan for Employment (IPE).
+Any costs more than the $10,000 funding limit are subject to consideration of the individual’s financial resources.

-Note: If financial need based services are also planned, then the Calculation of Consumer Participation in the Cost of Services form must be completed.
+Note: If financial need based services are also planned, then the Calculation of Participant Contribution in the Cost of Services form must be completed.

-If an eligible individual is not Exempt and financial need based services are planned, a calculation of consumer participation in the cost of services must be completed before financial need based services can be authorized.
+If an eligible individual is not Exempt and financial need based services are planned, a Calculation of Participant Contribution in the Cost of Services must be completed before financial need based services can be authorized.

 The most recent federal personal income tax return is recommended as the primary source for financial information along with the most recent savings and checking statements, etc.

 CaMS letter (FNFININFO) is used to request financial information and is particularly helpful when the individual has no tax return.

 Copies of financial information used to complete the Calculation of Participant Contribution in the Cost of Services should be maintained in the record of services.